Residential Aged Care Fees

 Call our friendly team on 1300 313 000 for assistance with aged care fees.

 Means Tested Care Fees

-The Means Tested Care Fees are an additional amount you may be asked to pay depending on your income and their assets.
-The Government sets the amount a resident must pay direct to the aged care provider and reduces the care subsidies paid to the Provider by the same amount.
+The Means Tested Care Fees are an additional amount you may be asked to pay depending on your Income and Asset Assessment.
+The Government sets the amount a resident must pay direct to the aged care provider.

 This contribution is calculated by Centrelink or the Department of Veteran Affairs and is capped on an annual and lifetime basis.

-You can use the My Aged Care Fee Estimator to give you as estimate of what your fees could be when entering into Residential Aged Care.
+You can use the My Aged Care Fee Estimator to give you an estimate of what your fees could be when entering into Residential Aged Care.